marijnh/Eloquent-JavaScript/08_error.md

 {{index "JavaScript console", "debugger statement"}}

 An alternative to using `console.log` to peek into the program's behavior is to use the _debugger_ capabilities of your browser.
 Browsers come with the ability to set a _((breakpoint))_ on a specific line of your code.
 When the execution of the program reaches a line with a breakpoint, it is paused, and you can inspect the values of bindings at that point.
-I won't go into details, as debuggers differ from browser to browser, but look in your browser's ((developer tools)) or search the Web for more information.
+I won't go into details, as debuggers differ from browser to browser, but look in your browser's ((developer tools)) or search the Web for instructions.

 Another way to set a breakpoint is to include a `debugger` statement (consisting of simply that keyword) in your program.
 If the ((developer tools)) of your browser are active, the program will pause whenever it reaches such a statement.